 From the Roku’s home screen, navigate to “Settings,” then to “Display Type.”
 Your options are 4:3 standard, 16:9 widescreen, 720p HDTV, and 1080p HDTV, in increasing order of demand.
-Since I have my Roku connected to a 720p HDTV, that’s what I normally choose, but if I step down to 16:9 widescreen, the stream uses a bit less of your Internet connection, and depending on your TV, stepping down can have a limited effect on the picture quality anyway.
+Since I have my Roku connected to a 720p HDTV, that’s what I normally choose.
+But if you step down to 16:9 widescreen, the stream uses a bit less of your Internet connection, and depending on your TV, stepping down can have a limited effect on the picture quality anyway.

-Internet video tends to be compressed to a high enough degree that you never get full 720p quality anyway, let alone 1080p, and most TVs to a pretty good job of upscaling.
+Internet video tends to be compressed to a high enough degree that you never get full 720p quality anyway, let alone 1080p, and most TVs do a pretty good job of upscaling.
 So this workaround may provide some benefit to you.
 If you step down from 1080p to 720p you probably won’t notice at all.
 If I step down from 720p to 16:9, I barely notice a difference.
 I wouldn’t want to step down to 4:3 unless my connection just couldn’t handle 16:9.
 But if the alternative is no video at all, 4:3 is certainly better than that.
 I found a slightly fuzzier picture that was still moving and playing audio beat a jerky, sharper picture.

 So that’s how you decrease your Roku resolution for playback.